ctfpilot/ctfd-manager/README.md

 #### Configuration

 > [!WARNING]
-> Before configuring, please ensure permissions is created correctly through the service account, and the required ConfigMaps are created.
+> Before configuring, please ensure permissions are created correctly through the service account, and the required ConfigMaps are created.
 See the [Prerequisites](#prerequisites) section for more information.
 > Failure to setup these elements correctly may lead to the application failing to start or work correctly.

 The application needs the following configuration through environment variables: